Skip to content

 Liability-only is a legitimate strategy on the right vehicle for the right household.
 It is the wrong strategy applied to the wrong vehicle by households who are saving the wrong way.

-Technical Detail The widely cited industry standard is the 10 percent rule: if the combined annual collision and comprehensive premium exceeds 10 percent of the vehicle's actual cash value, dropping to liability-only deserves a serious look.
+Technical Detail The widely cited industry standard is the 10 percent rule.
+If the combined annual collision and comprehensive premium exceeds 10 percent of the vehicle's actual cash value, dropping to liability-only deserves a serious look.
 Industry sources reference a vehicle-value threshold around $7,500, raised from older $5,000 benchmarks because both repair costs and premiums have risen.
 Math is necessary but not sufficient.
-Other conditions must apply: the vehicle must be paid off (the Texas Department of Insurance confirms lenders will buy single-interest coverage and bill it to the loan if collision and comprehensive lapse on a financed vehicle), the household must have emergency savings to cover total replacement, the driver must have a clean record, and local risk profile (theft, hail, hurricane exposure) must be acceptable.
-Even when math conditions support dropping to liability-only, UM/UIM coverage should always remain in place in Texas given the 20 percent uninsured driver rate.
+Other conditions must apply.
+The vehicle must be paid off (the Texas Department of Insurance confirms lenders will buy single-interest coverage and bill it to the loan if collision and comprehensive lapse on a financed vehicle), the household must have emergency savings to cover total replacement, the driver must have a clean record, and the local risk profile (theft, hail, hurricane exposure) must be acceptable.
+Even when the math supports dropping to liability-only, UM and UIM coverage should always remain in place in Texas given the 20 percent uninsured driver rate.

 Charles in Plain English